dgtlntv/petname-generator-figma/README.md

 ## Development

 This is esentially a React app.
-Both the Figma and Penpot share most of their code.
-They just need different plugin Typescript files which are located under `./src/plugin/` and different manifest files localted under `./plugin-manifests`.
+Both plugins share most of their code.
+They just need different plugin Typescript files which are located under `./src/plugin/` and different manifest files located under `./plugin-manifests`.
-The vite config contains different build modes for the HTML and Javasript for both Figma and Penpot.
+The vite config contains different build modes for the HTML and Javascript for both Figma and Penpot.
 Executing `npm run build` runs all of them.